pymedphys/pymedphys/README.rst

 Our Team
 --------

-PyMedPhys is what it is today due to its maintainers and contributors both Past and present.
-They are given below.
+PyMedPhys is what it is today due to its maintainers and contributors both past and present.
+Here is our team.

 Maintainer
 ..........